0LNetworkCommunity/libra-legacy-v6/config/management/0L-README.md

 ```

 # Build the project
-On a machine you will use for validation, build the project the project root dir, with:

-`libra/ cargo build --all --bins --exclude cluster-test`

 If you are starting a new server you will need the following dependencies (Ububtu instructions):

 ```
 sudo apt-get update
 sudo apt-get install build-essential cmake clang llvm libgmp-dev
 ```

+If you are going to do anything with cargo, install it:
+`sudo apt install cargo`

+On a machine you will use for validation, build the project from within the project root dir, with:

+`cargo build --all --bins --exclude cluster-test`

 # Mining
 Your working directory is now: